 Assistant Professor | Director of Lewis & Clark Community Counseling Center

 Dr. Justin Henderson is assistant professor of counseling psychology.
 Additionally, he is director of the Lewis & Clark Community Counseling Center, which is the training clinic for the Professional Mental Health Counseling, Professional Mental Health Counseling–specialization in Addictions, and Marriage, Couples, and Family Therapy programs.
-He is a licensed psychologist and National Certified Counselor.
+He is a licensed psychologist and a National Certified Counselor.
 He has clinical experience in a wide array of contexts including: university counseling centers, hospitals, inpatient and outpatient treatment facilities, schools, and residential treatment programs.
 He has a strong interest in supervision and training, having experience supervising both master’s and doctoral students.
-He is a member of the American Counseling Association, Association for Counselor Education and Supervision, American Psychological Association, Association for Contextual Behavioral Science, Oregon chapter of the Association for Contextual Behavioral Science, the National Register of Health Service Psychologists, and the National Association of Drug Court Professionals.
+He is a member of the American Counseling Association, Association for Counselor Education and Supervision, Counselors for Social Justice, American Psychological Association, Association for Contextual Behavioral Science, Oregon chapter of the Association for Contextual Behavioral Science, and the National Association of Drug Court Professionals.

 Prior to coming to Lewis & Clark College, Dr. Henderson served as a clinical director and clinical faculty at Washington State University.
-He was also employed at Pullman Regional Hospital as a behavioral health consultant, helping evaluate patients with mental and behavioral health concerns.
+He was also employed part-time with Pullman Regional Hospital as a behavioral health consultant, helping evaluate patients with mental and behavioral health concerns.

 I see the process of therapist development as a journey toward integration.
 Our capacity to manage dynamic and complex contexts is strengthened when we can integrate the psychological, emotional, biological, behavioral, cultural, familial, systemic, and broader ecological factors that contribute toward our understanding of self and other.
 I attempt to offer a compassionate stance toward student’s growth, offering both support and challenge-toward-potential.
 In this way, education becomes a collaborative process whereby both teacher and student are transformed in the experience.